kubernetes-sigs/external-dns/README.md

 $ make
 ```

-This will create external-dns in the build directory directly from master.
+This will create external-dns in the build directory directly from the default branch.

 Next, run an application and expose it via a Kubernetes Service: